Peloponnesian League: War against Thebes and end of the League

 During its hegemony, Sparta adopted a more interventionist policy to preserve its supremacy over Greece.
 Elis had left the League since 420, but Sparta had to wait until the end of the Peloponnesian War to act on it; c.
 400, Sparta forced Elis back into the League, but also massively weakened it by giving independence to its periokoi cities of the Akrorians and Triphylians.
 These cities organised as federal states joined the Peloponnesian League as single units.

 In 385, Mantinea was disbanded into villages to punish its hegemonic behaviour in Arcadia, where Sparta had always adopted a "divide and rule" policy to prevent its unification.
 This blatant violation of the autonomy proclaimed during the King's Peace of 387 was bitterly received.
-The defeat of Sparta against Thebes at Leuctra in 371 BC decisively shook its control of the League members.
+The defeat of Sparta by Thebes at Leuctra in 371 BC decisively shook its control of the League members.
 As a result of the battle, Thebes succeeded Sparta as hegemon of Greece.
 In Arcadia, the Mantineans were the first to act by reconstituting their city.
 This time, the other Arcadian cities supported them, even their traditional rival Tegea, where pro-Mantinean democrats took over the pro-Spartan oligarchs.
 United by their hostility to Sparta, the Arcadians could then create the federal Arcadian League and left the Peloponnesian League.

 The size of the Peloponnesian League was then further reduced by the Theban liberation of Messenia from Spartan control in 369 BC.
-The states of the north-eastern Peloponnese, including Corinth, Sicyon and Epidauros, adhered to their Spartan allegiance, but as the war continued in the 360s BC, many joined the Thebans or took a neutral position, though Elis and some of the Arcadian states realigned themselves with Sparta.
+The states of the north-eastern Peloponnese, including Corinth, Sicyon and Epidauros, adhered to their Spartan allegiance, but as the war continued in the 360s BC, many joined the Thebans or took a neutral position, though Elis and some of the Arcadian states like Mantinea realigned themselves with Sparta.